Telephone: +44 (0) 7747 625552

 Regardless, it’s not a sector that should worry us.
 If you’re in the high-end private residential sector, stay in it.
 If it’s a sector you’re considering, be aware that competition is fierce.
 And could get fiercer.

 Mid-Market Private Residential Design

 This sector was the subject of a design business insight earlier in the year, The Rise of New Interior Design Clients.
 Its theme, Homes and Gardens’ readership isn’t only those who can afford the services of the featured interior designers.
 Rather, the magazine owes its popularity to our admiration, aspiration of the wealth and luxury enjoyed by others.
 What’s more, lifestyles are changing.

 Professional people increasingly want interior design services.
 For a variety of reasons.
 Our spending is more extravagant.
 Revealed by expensive coffee houses, pet-pampering parlous.
 Digital technology has reduced the cost-to-serve and increased accessibility of interior design services.
 And tech-savvy Millennials and Gen Zs are swelling the professional ranks.
 Who place less value on the face-to-face interaction that comes with a traditional design approach.

 Not only does this group provide opportunity, its clients are easier to serve.
 The DIY tendency of younger people means demand will be less for full design services.
 And more for concepts, even e-design.
 Neither requires project management experience.
 Or a network of contractors and suppliers.

 In brief, if you’re in it, there should be more projects coming your way.
-If you’re not in it, consider getting it.
-The low setup costs make it an attractive possibility for interior design start ups.
+If you’re not in it, consider getting in it.
+The low setup costs make it an attractive possibility for interior design start-ups.